Kalidasa: Later culture

-The Kannada films Mahakavi Kalidasa (1955), featuring Honnappa Bagavatar, B. Sarojadevi and later Kaviratna Kalidasa (1983), featuring Rajkumar and Jaya Prada, were based on the life of Kālidāsa.
+The Kannada films Mahakavi Kalidasa (1955), featuring Honnappa Bhagavatar, B. Saroja Devi and later Kaviratna Kalidasa (1983), featuring Rajkumar and Jaya Prada, were based on the life of Kālidāsa.
 Kaviratna Kalidasa also used Kālidāsa's Shakuntala as a sub-plot in the movie.V.
 Shantaram made the Hindi movie Stree (1961) based on Kālidāsa's Shakuntala.
 R.R.
 Chandran made the Tamil movie Mahakavi Kalidas (1966) based on Kālidāsa's life.
 Chevalier Nadigar Thilagam Sivaji Ganesan played the part of the poet himself.
 Mahakavi Kalidasu (Telugu, 1960) featuring Akkineni Nageswara Rao was similarly based on Kālidāsa's life and work.

+Sharadindu Bandyopadhyay's Bengali novel Kumarsambhaber Kobi is a fictional biography on Kalidasa.

 Surendra Verma's Hindi play Athavan Sarga, published in 1976, is based on the legend that Kālidāsa could not complete his epic Kumārasambhava because he was cursed by the goddess Pārvatī, for obscene descriptions of her conjugal life with Śiva in the eighth canto.
 The play depicts Kālidāsa as a court poet of Chandragupta who faces a trial on the insistence of a priest and some other moralists of his time.

 Asti Kashchid Vagarthiyam is a five-act Sanskrit play written by Krishna Kumar in 1984.
 The story is a variation of the popular legend that Kālidāsa was mentally challenged at one time and that his wife was responsible for his transformation.
 Kālidāsa, a mentally challenged shepherd, is married to Vidyottamā, a learned princess, through a conspiracy.
 On discovering that she has been tricked, Vidyottamā banishes Kālidāsa, asking him to acquire scholarship and fame if he desires to continue their relationship.
 She further stipulates that on his return he will have to answer the question, Asti Kaścid Vāgarthaḥ" ("Is there anything special in expression?"), to her satisfaction.
 In due course, Kālidāsa attains knowledge and fame as a poet.
 Kālidāsa begins Kumārsambhava, Raghuvaṃśa and Meghaduta with the words Asti ("there is"), Kaścit ("something") and Vāgarthaḥ ("spoken word and its meaning") respectively.

 Bishnupada Bhattacharya's "Kalidas o Robindronath" is a comparative study of Kalidasa and the Bengali poet Rabindranath Tagore.

-Ashadh Ka Ek Din is a Hindi play based on fictionalized elements of Kalidasa's life.
+Ashadh Ka Ek Din is a Hindi play based on fictionalised elements of Kalidasa's life.